Danish08654/B2B-Buying-Signal-Detector/README.md

 An ML-powered intent detection engine that analyses 25 company signals across hiring, funding, tech stack, growth, and engagement to predict which companies are in an active buying window right now.

-The Problem

-Sales teams waste 70% of their time on companies that are not ready to buy.
-The ones that are ready freshly funded, hiring aggressively, adopting new tools — leave clear signals everywhere.
-Those signals are just never connected.
-This system connects them.

 What It Does

 Ingests 25 signals across 5 categories per company